ttran2001/ttran2001.github.io/README.md

 For the final step, we need to add some color to our konsole.
 To start, let first add some color to our code.

-1. Call the coomand `nano ~/.zshrc` to edit the zshrc file since we are running zsh
+1. Call the comand `nano ~/.zshrc` to edit the zshrc file since we are running zsh
 2. Type `PS1="%{$fg[blue]%}%n%{$reset_color%}@%{$fg[green]%}%m %{$fg[yellow]%}%~ %{$reset_color%}%% "`
 3. Next, we want to add some alias to our code to make it faster to code in linux.
 Below the code that we typed in the last step, add these steps (or anything else of your choice)
    - `alias clr='clear'`: a quicker way to call clear